What’s happening on 1 July 2026?

 Don’t wait until July.
 Start producing audit-ready notes now so that when mandatory registration takes effect, your documentation is already at the standard.
 Every note you write between now and July is a note that could be reviewed in an audit.

-Clio Care is completely free.
-No credit card, no catch.
-You can start generating compliant notes today and build the habit before the deadline arrives.
+Clio Care is free for 100 days, then $15/month, with no card to start.
+You can begin producing defensible notes today and build the habit before the deadline arrives.

 Start for free →